Jean de l'Ours: Spain

 Aurelio Espinosa, Sr. published three versions of Juan el Oso from Spain in his Cuentos Populares Españoles: Juanito el Oso (from Blacos, Soria in Castile and León and another from Tudanca, Santander) and Juanillo el Oso (from Villaluenga, Toledo).

 Versions found in Spain are marked by the motif of the devil's ear, or Lucifer's ear, which are present in Espinosa's versions named above.
 When the hero cuts the ear off the diabolical adversary, he has gained mastery over him, and thereafter, the hero can summon the devil by biting on the ear, and command him at his disposal.
 In one tale the hero encounters a duende (a sort of goblin) who severs his own ear and gives it to Juanito.
 In some versions, "Lucifer's Ear" becomes the title of the tale.
 (Note: La oreja de Lucifer, a literary version by Fernán Caballero.)
 This motif also occurs widely in various versions from Latin America and Spanish-speaking populace in the United States (§Versions in the Americas).

 In Juanito el Oso (Blacos version above), the bear's son has a massive ball weighing 100 arrobas (2500 lbs.) made for him, to be used as weapon.
 His companions are Arrancapinos y Hace sogas "Uproots-Pinetrees-and-Makes-Ropes") and Allana cerros con Culo ("Flattens-Hills-with-Buttocks").

 Espinosa published more versions in Cuentos populares de Castilla y León: Juanillo el Oso and Juan Os from Peñafiel, Valladolid.
 And a non-ursine variant, called El Hijo Burra ("Donkey's son") from Roa, Burgos.

 Spanish scholarship has called attention to a similar being from Valencian folklore: the strong Esclafamuntanyes (ca), also described in some versions as the son of a bear and a human woman.

+The Asturian tradition reports various tales about a Xuan l'Osu ("John the Bear"), often accompanied or faced with a fox character (raposa or rapiega).
+Xuan l'Osu is often characterized as a 'young man with amazing strength and a tail capable of moving rocks', and he's said to be the offspring of a woman kidnapped by a bear and the animal itself.
+In the parish of Tuña (Tineo) there is a place named Pena l'Osu ("the Bear's Rock"), named so because it was thought to be where this woman was kidnapped to.
+Depending on the version, Xuan l'Osu may face the Devil, a giant, an ox of fire or a seven-headed dragon.
+The character also appears much more rarely as Xuan de la Burra ("John of the donkey").
+In some versions Xuan l'Osu tries to eat the townsfolk's oxen, with a fox character (raposa) often coming to save the farm animals by cleverly deceiving the bear and delivering a moral lesson.
+Scholarship has observed these two oppositions between the bear and the fox may represent oppositions in the expected roles of women (and specially mothers, represented by the fox) and men (represented by the bear).